solstice333/DjPlug/README.md

     /bg - toggle the settings option for background animation

-    /av - toggle the settings option for audio/video streaming (this saves a noticeable amount of CPU if you're AFK)
+    /av - toggle the settings option for audio/video streaming

+    /notif - toggle the settings options for notifications

     /cap [#] - limits the number of avatars to be rendered (replace # with 1 - 200)

+    /tall - toggle all of the options in settings that don't require the page to refresh.
+Use when entering browser incognito mode and want to switch to a conservative state to reduce CPU load and memory usage

     /showst - shows the status list for everyone in the room (Available, AFK, etc.)